tvkent/tvkent.github.io/2_CV.md

 Advisor: [Jeff Ross-Ibarra](https://rilab.og)

 ### Presentations

+__Kent TV__, Brandvain Y, and Wright SI (2022)
+Genome structure drives the landscape of introgression from selfing into outcrossing *Capsella*.
+Talk at Evolution (virtual) and ESEB, Prague CZ

+__Kent TV__, Platts A, Wright SI, and the BMAP Consortium (cancelled due to Covid19) Repeated polyploidization in the Brassicaceae drive both independent and convergent responses of selection and genome architecture.
+Talk at SMBE, Quebec City QC

 __Kent TV__, Platts A, Wright SI, and the BMAP Consortium (2019) Conserved sequence evolution and polyploidy in 32 Brassicales genomes.
 Poster at SMBE, Manchester, England